deephaven/deephaven-core/README.md

 ### pip-installed Deephaven

 Users who wish to use Python but not Docker should use [pip-installed Deephaven](https://deephaven.io/core/docs/tutorials/quickstart-pip/).
+For users with Windows operating systems, WSL is **not** required to use Deephaven this way.

 ```sh
 pip install --upgrade pip setuptools wheel